-The conditions for raw material for food or feed-standard gelatine should apply or if the animals from which the raw material is derived are not fit for human consumption, the recommendations in the SSC opinion of 25 June 1999 on "Fallen stock" should be complied with.
-In addition, the specified risk materials should be removed and the gelatine should be submitted to an appropriate production process, as discussed in the attached report of the TSE/BSE ad hoc Group.
+There is no risk associated with gelatine for exclusive industrial or technical applications if the conditions for raw material for food or feed-standard gelatine apply.
+However, if the animals from which the raw material is derived are not fit for human consumption, the recommendations in the SSC opinion of 25 June 1999 on

-&lt;sup>5 This implies the rapid post mortem testing for BSE, if and where appropriate.
+This implies the rapid post mortem testing for BSE, if and where appropriate.

-&lt;sup>6 To be defined.
+To be defined.